 Apropos, Ulam wrote a breezy autobiography Adventures of a Mathematician (1976).
 At one point he came to Paris and joined a couple of us logicians for dinner at a Basque restaurant near the Panthéon.
 We tried to get him to tell us whether the Monte Carlo algorithms he had invented were done in connection with his work on the hydrogen bomb – he was charming but evasive.
 However, he did write down our names most carefully; presumably, were we to become famous, we would get a mention in his next book!

 BTW The Soviet Union followed suit in its post-War support for Mathematics and the Soviet School (already strong before the War) became second to none.
-Mathematics and Theoretical Physics were very attractive areas for young researchers in the USSR since these were the only areas where spying government apparatchiks would never be able to understand what you were actually doing and therefore would leave you alone.
+Mathematics and Theoretical Physics were very attractive areas for young researchers in the USSR since these were the only areas where spying government apparatchiks would never be able to understand what you were actually doing and therefore would have to leave you alone.

 In the early days of modern computing machinery one had to rewire the machine, replace external tapes, swap plugboards or reset switches for the next application.
 This would change.
 After the War, Von Neumann joined the team at the University of Pennsylvania under John Mauchly and J. Presper Eckert, the team that built the pioneering ENIAC (1945).
 For this next government funded project, Von Neumann wrote up a report on the design of the next digital computer, “First Draft of a Report on the EDVAC”; inspired by the Universal Turing Machine, in this report, von Neumann introduced “stored programming” where you just input the algorithm along with the data into the memory of the machine – the algorithm and the data live in the same universe after all.
 This was a crucial step forward.
 Today, the role of the Universal Turing Machine is played by the operating system of the computer or phone; MS-DOS, Windows, macOS, Unix, Linux, Android, iOS.